 the correct machine-dependent include file at

-In this course, since the software is NFS mounted, this has already been done and is unnecessary.
+Note: In this course, if you are using a Daylight distribution on a shared server, this has already been done and is unnecessary.

 cansmiby entering the command and then a few SMILES:

 You have created a "development environment" in which

 Or, a new program could be created and compiled by modifying